Low-Carb Tex Mexican Soup

 Oh. my. gosh.
 I could not stop eating this creamy and luscious Low Carb Tex Mexican Soup!
-Warm and comforting, it’s made with ground beef for a quick and easy weeknight meal, made right in your slow cooker, Instant Pot OR on the stove top in a sauce pan – I love all the options!
-We love how satisfying this low-carb soup is and enjoy all the spicy Mexican flavors, too. #lowcarb #Mexican #groundbeef #weeknight #slowcooker #spicy #keto #satisfying #keto #Instant Pot
+Warm and comforting, it’s made with ground beef for a quick and easy weeknight meal, made right in your slow cooker, Instant Pot OR on the stove top – so many options.

 We love a good ground beef soup with lot of Mexican flavor and a little kick.
 When my guys work hard (and they always do) they totally enjoy hearty and thick recipes with meat.
 I love that the recipe goes together so easily and quickly, giving gives me more time to do other things.

-So.
 What Ingredients Do You Need to Make Low-Carb Tex Mexican Soup?
-Not Many!

 We like to use lean ground beef and since we raise beef, we’ve always got an entire freezer full of it!
 You can use any type of ground beef in this recipe, but if you choose to cook one that’s got more fat, just be sure to drain the fats that accumulate when it’s cooked so your soup doesn’t have a greasy texture.

 I used full fat cream cheese in this low carb recipe.
 The cream cheese gives this soup a super thick and creamy texture – super satisfying.

 The chicken broth is combined with the cream cheese to flavor it and also thin it down a bit to become less of a dip consistency and more of a soup consistency.

 Diced Tomatoes and Green Chilies